EwenCheung/Agentic-AI-Kakak-Agent/README.md

 # Agentic-AI-Kakak-Agent

-This is an agentic agent that can help to do customer support stuff.
+This is an agentic agent that can help to do customer support stuffs.